sourcery-ai/sourcery/README.md

 [![Sourcery](https://img.shields.io/badge/Sourcery-enabled-brightgreen)](https://sourcery.ai)

 ## Sourcery
 Instantly review and improve your Python code to keep your codebase maintainable.

-Get started with our CLI to have Sourcery review all your code locally or star this repo to have our GitHub bot review your most popular Python repo
+Get started with our CLI to have Sourcery review all your code locally or star this repo to have our GitHub bot review your most popular Python repo.

 ## CLI

 You can have Sourcery review your entire project and make dozens or hundreds (or thousands) of improvements with a single command from the command line.

-To start `pip install sourcery`, login with `sourcery login`, and then run `sourcery review <some path>` to have Sourcery review and make suggestions on every file in that path
+To start `pip install sourcery`, login with `sourcery login`, and then run `sourcery review <some path>` to have Sourcery review and make suggestions on every file in that path.

 ## CI & Pre-Commit

 Keep your entire codebase standardized with Sourcery’s [CI integration](https://docs.sourcery.ai/Guides/Getting-Started/CI/) and [pre-commit hook](https://docs.sourcery.ai/Guides/Getting-Started/Pre-Commit/).

-For CI we recommend using
+For CI we recommend using:

 ```yaml
 pip install sourcery